iRewiewer/LeagueChampionsCounter/README.md

 # LeagueChampionsCounter
 An utility website for tracking champions that you've won a game with for the game League of Legends.
-It's useful if you're trying to do the "Jack of all Champs" challenge where you have you win with every single champion in the game.
+It's useful if you're trying to do the challenges such as "Jack of all Champs", where you have you win with every single champion in the game.
 Currently available at https://irewiewer.github.io/LeagueChampionsCounter/

 ## Preview